Test Design and Administration Guidelines

 The general technical requirements and supported devices are also similar to those for the Summative ELPAC and CAASPP.
 These are described in the CAASPP and ELPAC Technical Specifications and Configuration Guide for Online Testing.

-Prior to the start of the testing session, it is recommended that test examiners test the audio (adjust volume) and voice capture functionality of the student computers.
-When the test session has started, adjusting the audio volume will require the student to log off the test delivery system.
+Prior to the start of the testing session, it is recommended that TEs test the audio (adjust volume) and voice-capture functionality of the student devices.
+When the test session has started, adjusting the audio volume will require the student to log off the TDS.

-LEA ELPAC coordinators, site ELPAC coordinators, and ELPAC test examiners can access PDFs of the DFAs in the [Resources] tab on the top navigation bar in TOMS.
-Printed DFAs can be ordered by contacting CalTAC.
-Rates and details can be found on the ELPAC Fee-based Services page.
+LEA ELPAC coordinators, site ELPAC coordinators, and ELPAC TEs can access PDFs of the DFAs in the [Resources] tab on the top navigation bar in TOMS.
+Printed DFAs can be ordered by contacting the assigned LEA Success Agent.
+Rates and details can be found on the ELPAC Fee-based Services web page.

 Testing Window and Test Times